TMJ Pearls, DTR, and Neural Occlusion

 The fourth dimension in the field of physics is often referred to as space-time.
 I propose that in the field of dental medicine, like similarities occur in the masticatory system which are typically, totally ignored, and which may have profound physiological, biochemical, biomechanical, and neurological influences upon the health of a given patient in ways that are inconceivable to most health care practitioners.
 The intricacies and interrelationships of the shapes and position of teeth, the bony components of the TMJ’s and their cartilaginous disks, in SPACE and TIME, can effect profound neurophysiologic change (in this context, resulting in painful muscles of mastication) under certain conditions.
 An objective measurement of these events is now possible via precise digital technologies, allowing an adept practitioner the ability to practice advanced and effective TMD treatment in a manner inconsistent with traditional thinking.
 The following briefly outlines Dr. Nick’s rapid and unconventional approach to TMD screening and therapy, which usually does not involve splints, medications, lasers, surgery or physical therapy, but instead a respect for, and precise manipulation of, the totally ignored 4th dimension in dental medicine, SPACE-TIME… Because:

 The only joint in the human body with a hard tissue stop (the teeth), is the TMJ (temporomandibular joint).
 TMJ = temporomandibular joint-‐an anatomical joint.
 We each have a right and left TMJ, two joints in total, located just in front of our ears.
-The TMJ consists of the top of the mandibular condylar bony head + the cartilaginous disk (or capsule) which normally sits on top of the head + the underside of the temporal skull bone, known as the glenoid fossa:
+The TMJ consists of the top of the mandibular condylar bony head + the cartilaginous disk (or capsule) which normally sits on top of the condylar head, separating and protecting the condylar head from the underside of the temporal skull bone, in an indentation within the underside of the skull known as the glenoid fossa:

-TMD = temporomandibular dysfunction-‐a syndrome of various maladies that involve the human jaws, the human jaw joint, and the various structures involved (including muscles, cartilage, bone, nerves, and teeth).
-A syndrome that often presents with neurological, orthopedic, and biochemical consequences.
+TMD = temporomandibular dysfunction-‐a catchall phrase to encompass various maladies that involve the human jaws, the human jaw joint, and the various structures involved (including muscles, cartilage, ligaments, bone, nerves, and teeth).
+A disorder that often presents with neurological, orthopedic, and/or biochemical consequences.
 Painful and/or damaged TMJ’s may arise from:

-- Macrotrauma (physical damage to one or both TMJ’s from accidents, sports injuries, etc); DTR is only useful in this circumstance if the TMJ’s have become stable and adapted and muscle spasm from an additional compounding issue, an improper bite, is causing the patients pain.
+- Macrotrauma (physical damage to one or both TMJ’s from accidents, sports injuries, etc); DTR is only useful in this circumstance if the TMJ’s have become stable and adapted, and muscle spasm from an additional compounding issue, an improper bite, is the primary genesis of the patients pain.
 Macrotrauma can readily damage not only the lateral pole of the TM disk, but the medial pole as well.
 Damaging the medial pole is more problematic than just damaging the lateral pole.

-- Systemic (whole body) issues involving cartilage, muscle or bone
+- Systemic (whole body) issues involving cartilage, muscle and/or bone, particularly the upper cervical vertebrae and associated structures

-There are ways to screen a patients situation via physical exam (the way the upper and lower teeth and jaws relate to one another) which may be used to ascertain if the TMD problem is likely due to a discrepancy in the way the bite and muscles interact, resulting in a solely muscular TMD issue, vs. if the TMD problem is resultant of what is known as a Foundational Occlusion issue (the way the temporomandibular joints themselves are properly arranged, or not, with resultant changes in the bite), resulting in a situation which involves not only a muscular TMD issue, but an orthopedic one as well.
+There are ways to screen a patients situation via physical exam (the way the upper and lower teeth and jaws relate to one another) which may be used to ascertain if the TMD problem is likely due to a discrepancy in the way the bite and/or the muscles interact, resulting in a solely muscular TMD issue, vs. if the TMD problem is resultant of what is known as a Foundational Occlusion issue (the way the temporomandibular joints themselves are properly arranged, or not, with resultant changes in the bite), resulting in a situation which involves not only a muscular TMD issue, but an orthopedic one as well.
 The principles of Foundational Occlusion are proffered by the world renowned Oral and Maxillofacial TMJ surgeon, Dr. Mark Piper of St. Petersburg, Florida.
 Dr. Nick has been personally trained by Dr. Piper and has integrated many of the Foundational Occlusion concepts into his Neural Occlusion screening protocol.
-Issues that are solely due to a muscular TMD resultant of a bite discrepancy typically respond very favorably to a digitally-directed bite alignment procedure known as Disclusion Time Reduction (DTR) therapy, while issues that are due primarily from an orthopedic issue respond less favorably to DTR.
-Fortunately, typically ~80% of TMD pain is resultant of the former, and is typically predictably treatable via DTR therapy.
-Muscular TMD issues resultant from primarily a bite issue typically involve the lateral pole of the TMJ cartilaginous disk.
-Orthopedic (involving bony and cartilaginous issues) TMD issues are typically resultant of damage to the medial pole of the TMJ cartilaginous disk.
+Issues that are solely due to a muscular TMD resultant of a bite discrepancy, typically respond very favorably to a digitally-directed bite alignment procedure known as Disclusion Time Reduction (DTR) therapy, while issues that are due primarily from an orthopedic issue, respond less favorably to the occlusal/bite adjustment known as DTR.
+Fortunately, a large percentage of TMD pain is resultant of the former, and is typically predictably treatable via DTR therapy.
+Muscular TMD issues resultant from primarily a bite issue typically involve either the lateral pole of the TMJ cartilaginous disk, ill-fitting dental work, or improperly related teeth after orthodontic or surgical therapies.
+More serious TMD issues are typically resultant of damage to the medial pole of the TMJ cartilaginous disk.
 Orthopedic/medial pole issues do not respond as predictably to DTR therapy.
-The key is to ascertaining which general type of issue the patient presents with.
-Again, fortunately, solely muscular TMD issues due to a misaligned bite are by far the predominant cause of TMD pain (~80% of the time).
+The key is to ascertaining which general type of issue the patient presents with, via objective diagnostic gathering to arrive at a proper diagnosis or diagnoses.
+Fortunately, most muscular TMD issues are due to a misaligned bite, and are by far the predominant cause of TMD pain.
 An orthopedic or systemic issue may require further investigation involving modalities such as MRI imaging, laboratory blood testing, or even surgery.

 CRITICAL POINT: most TMD patients have muscular issues that manifest as pain!
-DTR (Disclusion Time Reduction) therapy effects profound and positive changes in the 80-85% of TMD patients whose painful symptoms are found to be primarily muscular in origin, as long as the cartilaginous and bony components in the TM joints are perfectly normal, or, if abnormal, stable and adapted TM joints.
+DTR (Disclusion Time Reduction) therapy effects profound and positive changes for a large percentage of TMD patients whose painful symptoms are found to be primarily muscular in origin, as long as the cartilaginous and bony components in the TM joints are perfectly normal, or, if abnormal, stable and adapted TM Joints.
 DTR utilizes an Occlusal (bite) Adjustment procedure known as Immediate Complete Anterior Guidance Development (ICAGD) that involves orthodontically moving, or alternatively, adding and/or removing minuscule and precise amounts of tooth structure in a timed and objective manner to enable the masticatory (chewing) muscles to work more efficiently than before DTR was implemented.
 DTR therapy does NOT involve splint therapy!

 There exist objective digital modalities (T-Scan®) that are far more accurate for the measurement of force & time (95% force reproduction accuracy, Koos, 2010).
 Almost all dentists use the old fashioned, imprecise & subjective bite ribbon to check the bite while performing dental work… What breaks teeth?
 MUSCLE, always!!